-Some of the oldest traditions in history are those that celebrate Creation.
+Some of the oldest traditions in history are those that celebrate nature.
 Holidays like Thanksgiving can be traced to harvest holidays, for example.
 They come towards the end of the farming season.
 Painted eggs are popular at Easter time because they were used to signify the beginning of the spring season and all the beautiful new life that appears during this time.

 People mark other holidays and traditions because of events that happened in the past.
 The Fourth of July is the date on which a group of important American colonists got together and signed a letter to the King of England telling him that he was no longer their leader.
 November 11th is observed in many countries of the world.
 It is the date on which one of the worst wars ever finally ended — World War I.

 National holidays are the holidays that have special meaning to the people of a certain country.
 They often mark important events in the country’s history, like the days that the country became free from another country.

 Mexico has about eleven national holidays.
 One of those holidays is the anniversary of the Battle of Puebla.
 It is more widely known as Cinco de Mayo, or the Fifth of May.
 Can you guess the date on which it is celebrated?

 Learn more about this holiday using the sources below.
 As you read and watch, write down the answers to the following questions:

 - What event happened on May 5 that Mexicans still celebrate?

 - Why do you think that event is still important to many Mexicans today?